Development EnvironmentSetting Up a Computer for Rails-based Web Development

 As the name suggests, Rails is built using the Ruby Programming Language.
 Thus, Rails requires a Ruby interpreter to be installed.

-All To install the latest version of Ruby, we run this command:
+All To install our preferred version of Ruby, we run this command:

 To confirm that installation was successful, we run this command: